bfrgoncalves/INNUENDO_docker/docs/docker-compose/docker-compose.rst

 Retrieving the docker-compose version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To launch the docker-compose version of the INNUENDO Platform, first we will need to get the INNUENDO_docker repository from github which has all the required Dockerfiles and folder structure to communicate between the containers and the user file system.
+To launch the docker-compose version of the INNUENDO Platform, first need to get the INNUENDO_docker repository from github that has all the required Dockerfiles and structures for communication between the containers and the user file system.

 ::